Dorking West station – Westhumble – Norbury Park – Leatherhead station

 Useful websites: The walk follows parts of the Mole Gap Trail, passing through Denbies Wine Estate and the Norbury Park nature reserve.

-Getting there: Dorking West is a minor station on the cross-country North Downs line with a First Great Western train every 2 hours in either direction, so it is necessary to plan your journey in advance.
+Getting there: Dorking West is a minor station on the cross-country North Downs line with a Great Western train every 2 hours in either direction, so it is necessary to plan your journey in advance.

 Redhill has 2 Southern services an hour from London Victoria (28 mins) via Clapham Junction 22 (22 mins) for connections from London Waterloo and 4 services an hour from London Bridge (36 mins) via Norwood Junction (23 mins) for London Overground connections.
 All 6 trains call at East Croydon (12-18 mins).
 From Redhill, First Great Western run a train every 2 hours to Dorking West (15 mins).

-Getting home: Four South West Trains services per hour (2 per hour on Sundays) run from Leatherhead to London Waterloo (49 mins) via Wimbledon (27 mins) for London Underground connections and Clapham Junction (35 mins) for London Overground connections.
+Getting home: Four South Western Railway services per hour (2 per hour on Sundays) run from Leatherhead to London Waterloo (49 mins) via Wimbledon (27 mins) for London Underground connections and Clapham Junction (35 mins) for London Overground connections.
 Additionally, there are two Southern services per hour to London Victoria (52 mins) via Sutton (19 mins) for connections to London Blackfriars and Clapham Junction (43 mins) for London Overground connections.

 Fares: An off-peak return to ‘Dorking stations’ for £10.80 (child £5.40, railcard £7.15) will cover both journeys.